Report: Donald Trump Plans To Ask American Taxpayers To Foot Bill For Border Wall

 Still, that hasn’t stopped the criticism from pouring in, with many voters and political leaders alike taking to social media to rip the president-elect over his perceived deception.

 “Trump may ask whoever he wants, but still neither myself nor Mexico are going to pay for his racist monument,” former Mexico president Vicente Fox Quesada posted to Twitter.
-“Another promise he can’t keep.”

 Former George H.W.
 Bush strategist Rick Wilson went as far as to predict the wall will never see the light of day.

-“Mexico isn’t paying for it,” he posted to Twitter.
 “He’s not going to deport 15 million people.
 Y’all got played.”

 Finally, President Obama’s onetime top speechwriter Jon Favreau took on a matter-of-fact tone, tweeting, “Congress paying for the Wall means that we’re paying for the Wall.
 Pony up, America.”